-Erik ReeL was born in 1952 in Seattle, attending Whitman College, majoring in mathematics; the University of California, at Berkeley and the University of Washington in art history and studio art, graduating summa cum laude in 1975.
-He studied art history with Rainer Crone and Ettlinger, painting with Jacob Lawrence, Michael Spafford, Bob Jones, and Michael Dailey, color with Richard Dahn [a student of Albers], sumi-e with George Tsutakawa, and, independently, Chinese brush with Hsai Chen.
+Born in Seattle in 1952, Erik ReeL attended Whitman College majoring in mathematics and philosophy, the University of California, at Berkeley, and the University of Washington majoring in art history and studio art, graduating summa cum laude in 1975.
+ReeL studied art history with Rainer Crone, painting with Jacob Lawrence, Michael Spafford, Bob Jones, and Michael Dailey, color with Richard Dahn [a student of Albers], sumi-e with George Tsutakawa, and, independently, Chinese brush with Hsai Chen.

-In the late 1970s Reel wrote on art for a number of publications including Vanguard, ArtExpress, High Performance magazines, Artweek, and/or Notes, and a weekly column for the Bellevue Journal-American.
-He was arts editor for the Seattle Voice city magazine during the entire time of its short-lived run.
-ReeL sat on the Seattle Arts Commission Special Task Force for Media, and the Special Task Force for Educational Institutions in the Arts.
+In the late 1970s Reel wrote on art for a number of publications including Vanguard, ArtExpress, High Performance magazines, Artweek, and/or Notes, wrote a weekly column for the Bellevue Journal-American, and was the arts editor for the Seattle Voice city magazine.
+ReeL sat on two Seattle Arts Commission Special Task Forces: Media and Educational Institutions in the Arts.

-In his twenties, Reel was heavily involved in performance art, performing in pieces at the Seattle Art Museum and Washington Hall in Seattle, usually collaborating with musicians and dancers, while exhibiting paintings regularly with the original Jackson Street Gallery located upstairs at 123 Jackson Street.
-For five years he taught art history, color theory, and life painting at the Seattle Central Community College until he left Seattle permanently in 1984.
+In his twenties, Reel was involved in performance art as well as writing and painting, performing in pieces at the Seattle Art Museum and Washington Hall in Seattle, usually collaborating with musicians and dancers, while exhibiting paintings regularly with the original Jackson Street Gallery located upstairs at 123 Jackson Street.
+For five years ReeL taught art history, color theory, and life painting at the Seattle Central Community College until he left Seattle permanently in 1984.

 In a presentation at the Morris Graves Museum of Art, Portland-based art critic, Jae Carlsson [Art Dish, ArtForum] pointed out ReeL’s visual and philosophical connections to earlier Seattle painters Morris Graves and Mark Tobey, while at the same time indicating that ReeL had pushed his work beyond Post-Modernist limitations.
 As well as these influences from earlier Seattle precedents there are influences from the Black Mountain Arts School via Jacob Lawrence and Bob Jones.
 An exhibition of Cy Twombly’s in New York in the late 1970s has also been cited by ReeL as an early influence during a talk in Santa Barbara in 2010.